defuse-protocol/docs/integration/distribution-channels/1click-app-fees-calculation.md

 # 1Click Swap API - App Fees Calculation

-A concise guide to how setup 1Click fees during quoting and execution as a distribution channel.
+A concise guide to how setup 1Click Swap API app fees distribution during quoting and execution as a distribution channel.

 ### Parameters